 Capsule wardrobes are still popular, even though they’ve been around for so many years.
 I tried most of the widely known methods and learned a lot.
 But today, I prefer a curated over a capsule wardrobe.
 Now you may ask, what’s the difference?
 Both concepts have a downsized, more streamlined wardrobe in mind.
 However, when building a capsule wardrobe, this happens because of a given rule.
 For instance, only 33 items are allowed for three months.

-With a curated wardrobe, we don’t need these arbitrary restrictions.
-We just carefully plan and select clothes, shoes, and accessories based on our needs.
-And we all have different needs.
-This is why a curated wardrobe works a lot better for me than all the different capsule wardrobes I’ve ever tried.
-What about you?
+With a well-curated wardrobe, we don’t need these arbitrary restrictions.
+We just carefully plan and select clothes, shoes, and accessories based on our needs and desires.
+And we all have different ones.
+This is why a well-curated wardrobe works a lot better for me than most of the capsule wardrobe concepts I’ve ever tried.
+What do you think?

 A Brief History of Capsule Wardrobes